 Most solicitors/conveyancers won’t proceed until prospective homebuyer provides buildings insurance policy confirmation for intervening period between exchange and completion

-Home insurance experts offer sound advice which should be heeded to, suggesting that if the purchaser is required to insure the property courtesy of a buildings policy then it’s imperative to have that specific cover in place immediately after the exchange and through to the official completion, irrespective of whether or not the seller’s insurance plan purports to cover the buyer in these circumstances.
+Home insurance experts offer sound advice which should be heeded to, suggesting that if the purchaser is required to insure the property courtesy of a buildings policy then it’s imperative to have that specific cover in place immediately after the exchange of contracts through to the official completion date, irrespective of whether or not the seller’s insurance plan purports to cover the buyer in these circumstances.

-For example posers such as, ‘has the seller insured the property for the correct amount should it need rebuilding after sustaining irreparable damage?’, ‘have they been honest and accurate with all the details for the property as cited on their existing insurance proposal (e.g. the disclosure of up-to-date information about claims histories, convictions and financial histories re: all occupants)?’ and ‘are there any restrictions in their insurance policy which you might not have been aware of from the outset?’
+- Have they been honest and accurate with all the details for the property as cited on their existing insurance proposal (e.g. the disclosure of up-to-date information about claims histories, convictions and financial histories re: all occupants)?

 Double insurance is not a risk unless more than one claim is submitted for same event and liability